barlavi1/DB4AI4BioDiversity/README.md

 ### query - get
 - query by polygon
-- query by a range of dates, taxa, and camera na
+- query by a range of dates, taxa, and camera name

 ## Prerequisites
 - MySQL or similar
-- Fill setting.py with correct database and pathes.
+- Fill setting.py with your database and path.

-## TO DO - maybe?
+## TO DO
 - add a filter - a user can **query - get** only his data
 - UI (tkinter or similar) for data transformation.
 - WEB UI